 Cressey Elementary School

-- The teacher population of 6 teachers has stayed relatively flat over five school years.
+The teacher population of 6 teachers has declined by 14% over five school years.

 |Grades Offered||Grades Kindergarten-2|